Leelai: Production

 Andrew Louis met producer V. Ravichandran and narrated the script of Leelai, and two months later, he agreed to produce the film.
 The producer subsequently moved the film on to the hands of his brother, Ramesh Babu, under the subsidiary company R Films, which was also making Ravi Varman's Moscowin Kavery at the time.
 The director selected Hindi actor Shiv Panditt in the lead role after seeing him an advertisement for a mobile phone company, Airtel.
 After Panditt was signed on, he practised his Tamil dialogues by reading them repeatedly and understanding the emotions and punches.
 He also watched a lot of Tamil films to get attuned to the culture.
 The female lead was played by another Hindi actress Manasi Parekh who also followed the same techniques as Panditt.
 The film ran into a legal battle over its title Leelai with another film claiming it as their own.
 Ravichandran eventually won the case, forcing the other film to change its title from Leelai to Naan Aval Adhu.

 Soundtrack

 The music is composed by debutant Satish Chakravarthy, a classmate of the director, Andrew Vasanth Louis.
 Satish also wrote the lyrics for two of the songs.
 The soundtrack released on 24 August 2009, whilst the composer later stated that he has also worked on a song for the theatrical trailer.
+"Shape of My Heart" by Sting served as an inspiration for "Jilendru Oru Kalavaram".